-When Christmas or New Year's Day occurs on Tuesday, Wednesday, Thursday, or Friday an additional one-half day for each of these holidays is granted.
+When Christmas or New Year's Day occurs on Tuesday, Wednesday, Thursday, or Friday an additional onehalf day for each of these holidays is granted.
 WVSOM considers a half-day holiday to be 3.5 hours, unless otherwise instructed.

 Proclamation of additional legal holidays by the President of the United States, Governor of West Virginia, or other duly constituted authority may be observed by employees as determined and communicated by the President of WVSOM or designee.
-The President of WVSOM or designee may determine that any such holiday shall be observed at a future date, if operational needs of the institution require the holiday not be observed on the date proclaimed.
+The President of WVSOM or designee may determine that any such holiday shall be observed at a future date either on a specific day or as a floating holiday, if operational needs of the institution require the holiday not be observed on the date proclaimed.
+If a floating holiday is awarded, this time shall be entered into each employee's leave bank and must be used within a period of time as designated by the President.

 When a full-time regular, non-exempt employee of WVSOM is required to work on any designated board or institutional holiday, that employee shall determine whether to receive regular pay for that holiday plus substitute time off or additional pay at the rate of one and one-half (1 1⁄2) times the number of hours actually worked.
-Exempt employees required to work on a designated board or institutional holiday would receive holiday float time for each hour actually worked.
+Exempt employees required to work on a designated board or institutional holiday will receive holiday float time for each hour worked.

-A recognized institutional holiday occurring during an employee's leave period shall not be considered as a day of leave, provided the employee is not in a terminal leave period.
+A recognized institutional holiday occurring during an employee's paid leave period shall not be considered as a day of leave, provided the employee is not in a terminal leave period.
+To receive pay for a holiday, the employee must, at a minimum, work or be on approved paid leave, for the full scheduled workday immediately preceding and following the issued holiday.